-McVeigh is also covering up for a still-unidentified accomplice, Jones says.
+McVeigh is covering up for a still-unidentified accomplice, Jones said.

-Speaking out with specifics for the first time as his former client faces death by lethal injection in nine days, Jones told the Rocky Mountain News of several instances in which he says McVeigh was caught changing his story when evidence surfaced of others involved.
+Speaking out with specifics for the first time as his former client faces death by lethal injection, Jones told of several instances in which he said McVeigh was caught changing his story when evidence surfaced of others involved.

 McVeigh's intent, Jones said, was to claim the entire responsibility for the bombing that killed 168 people, while protecting others involved beyond convicted co-conspirator Terry Nichols and friends Michael and Lori Fortier.
-The Fortiers cooperated with the FBI, and Michael Fortier is in prison for his role.
+The Fortiers cooperated with the FBI and Michael Fortier is in prison.

-- ''The greatest obstacle to defending Tim McVeigh was Tim McVeigh," Jones said. - ''He lied from day one.
+"The greatest obstacle to defending Tim McVeigh was Tim McVeigh," Jones said.
+"He lied from day one.
 He will go to his grave saying there was no one else."

-Attorney confidentiality normally prohibits these unusual disclosures.
-But Jones said he believes McVeigh has waived that privilege by attacking him in his new biography, American Terrorist, written by two reporters for The Buffalo News near McVeigh's hometown in New York.
+Attorney-client confidentiality normally prohibits such disclosures.
+But Jones said he believes McVeigh has waived that privilege by attacking him in his new biography, American Terrorist, written by two reporters for the Buffalo News near McVeigh's hometown in New York.

 Jones has written an updated version of his own book, Others Unknown, adding material from his extensive talks with McVeigh.
-It will be in bookstores next week;